kan package

 the scale of noise injected at initialization.
 Default: 0.1.

-the scale of the residual function b(x).
-Default: 1.0.
+the scale of the residual function b(x) is intialized to be N(scale_base_mu, scale_base_sigma^2).

 scale_spfloat